RenderKit/openvkl/doc/api.md

                                                                                        Only valid if `temporalFormat` is
                                                                                        `VKL_TEMPORAL_FORMAT_UNSTRUCTURED`.

+  VKLData[]     nodesPackedDense                                                       Optionally provided instead of
+                                                                                       `node.data`, for each attribute a
+                                                                                       single array of all dense node data (`VKL_FORMAT_DENSE_ZYX` only) in a
+                                                                                       contiguous layout, provided in the
+                                                                                       same order as the corresponding
+                                                                                       `node.*` parameters.
+This packed
+                                                                                       layout may be more performant.
+                                                                                       Supported for temporally constant data
+                                                                                       only.

+  VKLData[]     nodesPackedTile                                                        Optionally provided instead of
+                                                                                       `node.data`, for each attribute a
+                                                                                       single array of all tile node data (`VKL_FORMAT_TILE` only) in a
+                                                                                       contiguous layout, provided in the
+                                                                                       same order as the corresponding
+                                                                                       `node.*` parameters.
+This packed
+                                                                                       layout may be more performant.
+                                                                                       Supported for temporally constant data
+                                                                                       only.

   float[]       background                             `VKL_BACKGROUND_UNDEFINED`      For each attribute, the value that is
                                                                                        returned when sampling an undefined
                                                                                        region outside the volume domain.